eayin2/bacula_scripts/README.md

+# bacula_scripts

+## Description
+`bacula_scripts` bundles scripts for Bacula/Bareos to delete backups, add new clients and monitor backups.
+This package is tested for bareos, but should work for Bacula too, because both are quiete compatible to each other.
+I named this project `bacula_scripts` because Bacula is more popular.

-## bacula_scripts
+## Background

-#### What is this?
-This package contains a bunch of Bacula and Bareos compatible scripts.
-They were mainly tested with Bareos.
-The scripts ease the process of backup deletion.
-Bacula and Bareos are both designed to keep backups as long as possible.
-Backups are only pruned if the disk space is full This design choice clutters your storage space and for me it made it difficult to scale my storage space.
-By configurating the scripts you can break this design and purge backups that have been pruned already.
-The backups will first be deleted from the catalog with the script `bacula_prune_all` and then removed from the disk using `bacula_del_purged_vols`

-We want to remove purged backups for disk space, scaling reason, but we don't want to delete all backups that have been marked as 'Purged', because if you don't do backups for a very long time, and have set 'AutoPrune = yes', plus your Retention is due, then important backups get deleted.
-Also if you delete a full backup, which has been marked 'purged', but still have incremental backups dependent on it, then you'll have a broken incremental backup chain.
+Bareos is designed to keep backups as long as possible and backups are never deleted unless the disk space is full, then pruned volumes will be reused/overwritten with the new backup.
+This requires the backup adminstrator to configure the number of volumes and retention policies precisely.
+Continous monitoring is required to make sure there are enough volumes available for reuse.

+To break this design you can purge and delete volumes before the disk is full. `bacula_scripts` assists in doing so.

+## Delete old and orphanned backups
+- Configure Bareos to use only one backup per volume.
+- Configure:
+  - /etc/bacula-scripts/bacula_prune_all_conf.py
+  - /etc/bacula-scripts/bacula_del_failed_jobs_and_volume_conf.py
+  - /etc/bacula-scripts/bacula_del_vols_missing_catalog_conf.py
+  - /etc/bacula-scripts/bacula_del_purged_vols_conf.py
+- Run these scripts in order:
+  - `bacula_prune_all -p` will run your prune policy for all backups
+  - `bacula_del_failed_jobs_and_volume -d` remove volumes that contain an incomplete backup
+  - `bacula_del_vols_missing_catalog -d /path/to/your/storage` removes volumes from the
+     specified that are not know by the catalog.
+  - `bacula_del_purged_vols -d` deletes volumes from disk that have been marked purged
+    - Note: `bacula_del_purged_vols` doesn't delete all purged-marked volumes, but only if no backup is dependent on the volume anymore, it will be deleted.
+Also if there are less than two full backups for a specific backup job left, the last two full backup volumes won't be deleted either (hardcoded into the script).

-#### Install
+## Install
 You can install this package with `pip3 install bacula_scripts` Python dependencies: helputils, gymail, psycopg2, lark-parser Distro dependencies: Both bacula and bareos come with the tool `bls`, i.e. install `bacula-tools` or `bareos-tools` on your distro.

-#### Configuration
+## Config example
 See the example configs in `bacula_scripts/etc/bacula_scripts/` and modify for your needs.
 The config file `general_conf.py` is used by multiple scripts.

-#### Usage
+## Usage

-#### usage: bacula_del_purged_vols [-h] [-d] [-dry]
+### usage: bacula_del_purged_vols [-h] [-d] [-dry]

- bacula-del-purged-vols.py

 Remove volumes and catalog entries for backups that have been marked 'Purged' based on the deletion rules.